APPiLY Technologies Logo

 2. Modular Software Architecture

 A modular software architecture is critical for a scalable software.
-The software should be split into smaller modules that communicate with each other through well defined interfaces - each module capable of running and scaling independently.
+The software should be split into smaller modules that communicate with each other through well-defined interfaces - each module capable of running and scaling independently.

-Using micro-services, asynchronous processing, caching layers, and distributed databases are common strategies to enable scalability in software design.
+Using microservices, asynchronous processing, caching layers, and distributed databases are common strategies to enable scalability in software design.

 3. Monitoring & Analytics